olllll/getdata/README.md

 For the selection, we use dplyr's select() and contains().
 Contains allows us to search for colnames that have the "mean()" and "std()" expressions that we are looking for.
 The \\ command is used before each parenthesis ("\\(\\)") to indicate that it should interpret the ( and ) signs as characters.

 In the dataset there are some columns of type angle(tBodyAccMean,gravity) (col 555).
 Since the measurement doesn't refer properly to a mean, but instead *uses a mean as an argument*, we've decided to exclude them.
+For the same reason, we have excluded the columns with meanFreq().

 As we have it now, dim(filtered) returns 10299 rows * 68 columns